Timber framing

 tenon and mortese, it tightens the joint.

-is quite vague), in all likelyhood around the 11th century and is, from my opinion the best way to joint two pieces of wood together.
+Draw-bore originates during the medieval period (which is quite vague), in all likelyhood around the 11th century and is, from my opinion the best way to joint two pieces of wood together.

 Construction of a barn in Andover involving the Carpenter Fellowship, Summer 2021.